ciacob/HERMES/README.md

-# HERMES
+# HERME5

-**HERMES** (*Handling & Evaluating Repository Maintenance, Enhancements & Synchronization*) is a simple tool for managing multiple Git repositories in a workspace.
+**HERME5** (*Handling & Evaluating Repository Maintenance, Enhancements & Synchronization*) is a simple tool for managing multiple Git repositories in a workspace.

 ⚠️ **This project is in its early stages.
 Expect frequent updates and improvements.**